stgm/scientific-programming-1/90 Python/25 Algorithms/30 Loops.md

 ## Types of loops

-Dependant on the type of application you can choose either type of loop that you've seen in de videos before.
+Dependent on the type of application you can choose either type of loop that you've seen in the videos before.
 The `for` and `while` are practically interchangeable.
 This `for`-loop:

     for i in range(100):
         print("hi")